TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 The processing period for pottery differs across studios in Singapore, as it depends on the size of their kilns and how many sessions they host.
 After your pottery session, you can typically collect your masterpiece around 1-3 months later, after it’s been fired and glazed.

-However, as you can see from the points below, some studios offer expedited turnarounds so you can get your creation in as little as 1 week.
-Certain studios even offer home delivery so you don’t have to head down again just to pick up your work.
+However, as you can see from the points below, some studios offer expedited turnarounds, allowing you to get your creation in as little as 1 week.
+Certain studios even offer home delivery, so you don’t have to head down again just to pick up your work.

 Price breakdown of pottery classes in Singapore